Pre Check app

 Advertisement This app contains no ads.

-Pre Check app is an interactive breast model that shows some of the breast changes associated with breast cancer.
-The home screen resembles a breast and by touching the interactive screen, users can learn the 9 signs of breast cancer.
-For example, puckering, skin like orange peel, lumps, etc. The Ready to self-check screen is a guide on how to check your breasts, with detailed instructions on how to do the touch, look and check method.
+The Pre Check app is an interactive breast model that shows some of the breast changes associated with breast cancer.
+The home screen resembles a breast and by touching the interactive screen, users can learn the 9 signs of breast cancer (eg, puckering, skin like orange peel, lumps, etc).
+The 'ready to self-check' screen is a guide on how to check your breasts, with detailed instructions on how to do the touch, look and check method.
 Users have the option of setting a self-check reminder which will send a push-notification to your phone.

-For the complete app description, go to the app website(external link), App Store(external link), Google Play(external link) or for a more detailed review, see Reviews.
+For the complete app description, go to the app website(external link), App Store(external link), or for a more detailed review, see reviews below.

 PROS CONS